A Little Energy Goes a Long Way: Build an Energy-Efficient, Accurate Spiking Neural Network from Convolutional Neural Network: Explicit Current Control (ECC)

 \end{proposition}

 \begin{remark} The spiking rate in Equation \eqref{eq:spiking-rate} is a generalised form of those using weight normalisation (WN) \cite{Rueckauer:2017} and threshold balancing (TB) \cite{Sengupta:2019}.
 When keeping $\displaystyle V^1_{thr}=1$, by normalising $W^n_{ij}$ we obtain WN; when keeping $W^n_{ij}$ unchanged, by normalising $V^n_{thr}$ we obtain TB.
+When applying a scaling factor $\alpha^n$ to the threshold $V^n_{thr}$, Proposition \ref{prop:main} recovers \cite{Han:2020}.

 \end{remark}

 { The condition in Equation \eqref{eq:normalisation} bridges between the activations in CNNs and the accumulated currents in SNNs, i.e., \emph{within the duration of a spike train, the average accumulated current equals to the CNN activation}.
 This is key to our theoretical framework, and different from some previous conversion method such as \cite{Rueckauer:2017}, which bridges between activations and firing rates.
 This \emph{activation-current association} is reasonable because it aligns with the intuitions that (i) given a fixed spiking rate, a greater CNN activation requires a greater accumulated current in the SNN; and (ii) given a pre-trained CNN, more input spikes lead to increased current in the SNN. }